-Forced Blood Draw under Florida 316.1933
+Forced Blood Draw

 Likewise, Florida Statute Section 327.353 allows for a blood test to determine intoxication or impairment in certain boating under the influence (BUI) cases involving serious bodily injury or death.

 Impact of Missouri v.
 McNeely on Florida’s Forced Blood Draws

 After the recent Supreme Court decision in Missouri v.
-McNeely, ___ U.S. ___, 133 S.Ct.
+McNeely, 569 US 141 (2013), 133 S.Ct.
 1552 (2013) [24 Fla.
 L. Weekly Fed.
-S150a], forced blood draws are not allowed unless exigent circumstances exist.
+S150a], forced blood draws are prohibited unless exigent circumstances exist.

 Is Florida Statute Section 316.1933 Still Constitutional?

 Several decisions in Florida have addressed the constitutionality of a forced and warrantless blood draw in Florida after the Missouri v.
 McNeely decision.
-For instance, in

 For instance, in Florida v.
 Bokilo, the County Court for the 8th Judicial Circuit in and for Brevard County, 23 Fla.
 L. Weekly Supp.
-289a (May 11, 2015) granted the defendant’s motion to suppress the blood test results taken without voluntary consent when the blood was not taken for medical purposes and no warrant was obtained.
+289a (May 11, 2015) granted the defendant’s motion to suppress the blood test results taken without voluntary consent when the blood was not taken for medical purposes, and no warrant was obtained.

 The court reasoned that in:

 “[I]n Missouri v.
 McNeely, 133 S.Ct.
 1552 (2013) [24 Fla.
 L. Weekly Fed.
-S150a], the Court declined to extend Schmerber to create a per se rule allowing warrantless blood extractions in all DUI cases regardless of circumstances.
+S150a], the Court declined to extend Schmerber to create a per se rule allowing warrantless blood extractions in all DUI cases regardless of circumstances.”

-In affirming the trial court’s suppression of the blood test, the Supreme Court analyzed the particular facts presented in McNeely and held that the warrantless and involuntary extraction of blood was an unreasonable search because no emergency existed that would allow for an exception to the general warrant requirement.
+In affirming the trial court’s suppression of the blood test, the Supreme Court analyzed the particular facts presented in McNeely.
+It concluded that the warrantless and involuntary blood extraction was an unreasonable search because no emergency would allow for an exception to the general warrant requirement.

 In State v.
 Lilies, 21 Fla.
 L. Weekly Supp.
-883a, the Circuit Court for the 9th Judicial Circuit in and for Orange County (April 29, 2014) found that the warrantless, nonconsentual, nonexigent blood draw violates the state and federal constitution because Section 316.1933, which directs law enforcement officers to require a person to submit to a blood test by reasonable force if necessary without requiring the existence of exigency is unconstitutional and cannot form the basis for a good-faith exception to the exclusionary rule.
+883a, the Circuit Court for the 9th Judicial Circuit in and for Orange County (April 29, 2014) found that the warrantless, non-consensual, non-exigent blood draw violates the state and the federal constitution because Section 316.1933, which directs law enforcement officers to require a person to submit to a blood test by reasonable force if necessary without requiring the existence of exigency is unconstitutional and cannot form the basis for a good-faith exception to the exclusionary rule.
 As a result, the court granted the defendant’s motion to exclude the blood test results.

 Forced Blood Draw in Car Crash Cases Involving Serious Bodily Injury